The Roots Of Martin Nguyen’s Historic Success

 Martin “The Situ-Asian” Nguyen is one of the most talented athletes in The Home Of Martial Arts, but he could never have become ONE Featherweight World Champion alone.

 The Vietnamese-Australian has his parents and community to thank for raising him and giving him the opportunities to prosper, his family for motivating him to succeed, and his coaches for molding him into an elite athlete.

 This is the story of how the son of immigrant parents emerged from the land down under to rise to the top of the martial arts world.

 The foundations were laid for “The Situ-Asian” before he was born.

-The Nguyen family originally lived carefree in South Vietnam.
-But in the 1970s, as the Vietnam War was coming to a close, Nguyen’s parents and everyone in their neighborhood felt they needed to move, and seek a fresh start somewhere else.
+His family lived in South Vietnam, but in the 1970s as the Vietnam War was coming to a close, Nguyen’s parents and many people in their neighborhood decided to move and seek a fresh start somewhere else.

-The close-knit community travelled to Malaysia via boat, and then wound up in Indonesia, where they were taken into a relocation camp.
-Soon, they were flown to Australia, and the once-prosperous Vietnamese community re-established itself in Liverpool, New South Wales.
+The close-knit community traveled to Malaysia via boat, and then wound up in Indonesia, where they were taken into a relocation camp.
+Soon, they were flown to Australia and started to lay down roots in Liverpool, New South Wales.